HabitatFramework/UserGuide/functions/functions.rst

 Bulk Updates
 ============

-Bulk updates allow users to update the attributes for multiple INCID database records, and associated features in the active GIS layer, simultaneously.
+Users can update the attributes for multiple INCID database records, and associated features in the active GIS layer, by performing a bulk update.
+Bulk updates can only be applied to a subset of INCID records by applying a filter.
+Attribute updates applied in bulk update mode will be applied to all INCIDs in the active filter.

 .. note::

-	* Bulk update mode can only be started once a filter is applied to the INCID records.
+	* Bulk update mode can only be started once a filter is applied to the INCID records and the active GIS layer is editable.
 	* Bulk update mode is only available to configured users who have been given bulk update permissions.
 For details on configuring users see 'Lookup Tables' in the HLU Tool Technical Guide `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

-To bulk apply updates:

-* Filter the database records using 'Select by attributes' or select polygons in the GIS layer and click :guilabel:`Get Map Selection`.
-For details on filtering records see :ref:`query_builder_window`.

-* Click *:guilabel:`Edit... --> Bulk Apply Updates` to enter bulk update mode.
-An empty form is displayed as shown in the figure :ref:`figUIBU`.

 .. _figUIBU: